MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 > Example:
 > Constant 1 2024 Maximum
 > Constant 2 2025 Maximum

-To determine when you run a 2025 payroll what maximum to use, the system looks to the Federal Basic Personal Amount in the Tax Credit Control window (Tools > Setup > Payroll Canada > Control > Tax Credits).
+> To determine when you run a 2025 payroll what maximum to use, the system looks to the Federal Basic Personal Amount in the Tax Credit Control window (Tools > Setup > Payroll Canada > Control > Tax Credits).
-The system expects the amount of $16,129 for Federal Basic personal Amount in the control and then it will pull the 2025 maximum.
+> The system expects the amount of $16,129 for Federal Basic personal Amount in the control and then it will pull the 2025 maximum.

+#### Canadian Payroll Tax Calculations

 [The CRA accepts different tax calculation methods, and these are outlined on their website](https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/payroll/t4127-payroll-deductions-formulas-computer-programs.html)